Professional wrestlers do not have a union

-This lack of definition and broader comprehension of pro wrestling itself, then, has permitted problems to occur, including lack of funding and regulation.
+This lack of definition and broader comprehension of pro wrestling itself, then, has permitted a plethora of problems to occur, including lack of funding and regulation.
 Explained Dr Warden: “This is exacerbated by the negative connotations of wrestling: that it is ‘less than’ sport, that it is fake, that it is popular (even, ‘working class’) and therefore not ‘real art’, that it is somehow not tasteful.
 All of this emanates from this initial question about whether wrestling is sport or theatre.”

-When establishment media has on occasion covered pro wrestling, the ignorance of those reporting on it were usually wide of the mark – such as, in the wake of the steroid scandal just over a decade before, the initial news stories oversimplifying the Chris Benoit double murder suicide as “’roid rage” when in fact brain trauma from dangerous moves performed in the ring played a significant part in the tragedy.
+When establishment media has on occasion covered pro wrestling, the ignorance of those reporting on it were usually wide of the mark – such as, in the wake of the sex and drug scandals just over a decade before, the initial news stories oversimplifying the Chris Benoit double murder suicide as “’roid rage” when in fact brain trauma from dangerous moves performed in the ring played a significant part in the tragedy.
 “Chris Benoit’s suicide will forever be inextricably linked to CTE [Chronic Traumatic Encephalopathy],” said Dr Dominic Malcolm, an expert on the concussion crisis in sports: “As ever with wrestling, much depends on how you view it – is it sport or a dramatic performance?
 In my mind, it is probably both (or neither).
 But this ambiguity has meant that the concussion crisis is experienced in peculiar ways in wrestling.”

 So is it sport or art?
 Or simply “sport-art?”

-The issue, fundamentally, is a lack of protections for pro wrestlers themselves, in an industry spawned from carnies of old, many supposed “superstars” treated like circus animals – and the lack of broad understanding of the business in many ways permits promoters to act under the radar, without proper scrutiny as opposed to mere sensationalist stories once every few years.
+The issue, fundamentally, is a lack of protections for pro wrestlers themselves, in an industry spawned from carnies of old, many supposed “superstars” treated much like circus animals – and the lack of broad understanding of the business in many ways permits promoters to act under the radar, without proper scrutiny as opposed to mere sensationalist stories once every few years.
 That pro wrestling has gone this long subjected to the whims of the capitalists in charge of the business, while so many similar industries are more respected, regulated, and unionised, is essentially an ongoing scandal.
 But, because it sits somewhere between sport and art, it’s also complicated — as pro wrestlers themselves will tell you.

 Despite the fact that, in the 1980s, the World Wrestling Federation’s Vince McMahon testified before the New Jersey State Senate that pro wrestling was in fact predetermined performance, in an attempt to avoid regulations, this “sport-art” is nonetheless still sometimes regulated by State Athletic Commissions, which some pro wrestlers like Jim Wilson actually fought for in hopes it might lead to better protection for performers (leading to him being blackballed by promoters).
-Ironically, around the same time as McMahon’s testimony, his commentary colleague on his televised WWF shows, ex-wrestler Jesse “The Body” Ventura, was enjoying a run in Hollywood blockbuster movies like Predator and The Running Man, where he was registered to the Screen Actors Guild and helped pro wrestlers organise in attempts largely scuppered by both top star Hulk Hogan and, no doubt, McMahon himself: a longtime ally of Donald Trump, Saudi Arabia apologist, and pro wrestling monopolist who run roughshod over territories to dominate pro wrestling by the turn of the century, controlling and exploiting wrestlers along the way via his WWF (later WWE).
+Ironically, around the same time as McMahon’s testimony, his commentary colleague on his televised WWF shows, ex-wrestler Jesse “The Body” Ventura, was enjoying a run in Hollywood blockbuster movies like Predator and The Running Man, where he was registered to the Screen Actors Guild and helped pro wrestlers organise in attempts apparently largely scuppered by both top star Hulk Hogan and, no doubt, McMahon himself: a longtime ally of Donald Trump, Saudi Arabia apologist, and pro wrestling monopolist who ran roughshod over territories to dominate pro wrestling by the turn of the century, controlling and exploiting wrestlers along the way via his WWF (later WWE).